wolkomor/machine-learning/README.md

-# A project in machine learning
+# project in machine learning
 This project was done as part of data mining course in Tel-Aviv University.
 This project deals with a binary classification problem.
 For classification problems, the prediction given as an answer to this question is one (or more) of a closed set of possible answers.
 The classification problem in the project is a binary classification problem in which products should be classified into two categories based on a number of features in the dataset that comes from the German company Otto Group.
 The process of data mining includes the following steps: